Superhands89/EasyScrollDots/README.md

 ### Add your anchor points

-<p>Add the following attribute to the outer element of each section of the page that should have a dot associated with it...</p>
+<p>Add the following attribute to the outer element of each section that should have a dot associated with it...</p>

 ```html
 data-scroll-indicator-title="Hello World"